DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-11-16-location-research.md

 ---
 title: Location labels and survey research
-description: First attempts to understand location with a classification exercise.
+description: First attempts to understand location with a classification exercise
 date: 2018-11-16
 screenshots:
   items: